jshim66/calculator/README.md

 # Requirements

-In order to run calculator.py, you must have PyQt5 installed on your machine.
+In order to run the program, you must have PyQt5 installed on your machine.